 Not only can learning Python increase your productivity, it can also grow your personal income.
 According to IT jobs website CWJobs, the average salary in the UK for jobs requiring Python skills is £67,500 compared to just £37,500 for jobs requiring Excel skills.
 Aside from growing your salary by learning Python, it’s also a great way to future-proof your career by keeping your skillset up-to-date and relevant.

 Python is such a diverse tool that can be used in multiple applications in plenty of jobs.
 Some of the most interesting things that you can do with Python are:

-- Automate the boring stuff: Updating spreadsheets, renaming files, gathering and formatting data, check for spelling, automate excel reports using Python, and grammar mistakes and compiling reports.
+- Automate the boring stuff: Updating spreadsheets, renaming files, gathering and formatting data, checking spelling, automating Excel reports using Python, fixing grammar mistakes and compiling reports.
 These are just a few examples.

 - Build a Bitcoin notification service to see when might be a good time to purchase the highly talked about cryptocurrency.
 If Ethereum is more your thing, the code can be replicated for other currencies.

 - Mine data from Twitter to build a sentiment analysis tool.
 This project would lead nicely into learning more about text processing and speech recognition.

 - Build a Blockchain to use for almost any financial transaction.